AlexandrPirogov/AlexandrPirogov/README.md

 I'm backend juniour developer.
 Working in Dubna, Russia.
 Ready to work in another city.

+Here you can see my projects.

+Everything I study/learned can be seen [in my edu repo](https://github.com/eduAlexandrPirogov)

 - 📫 How to reach me: https://mail.google.com/mail/u/0/#inbox